We’ve all been there. You’ve got a massive project to complete, and the deadline has crept up on you from nowhere.

 And this doesn’t just apply to your desk.
 Have a clean-up of your desktop too.
 All of those saved documents, downloads, games, and funny memes that you thought you might need at a later date, file them away out of sight.

 Finally, email.
 A cluttered inbox could well be the worst kind of clutter there is.
 It’s a time-waster and utterly disheartening to use, especially if you’re trying to find an old email.
-While the big email — Gmail, Outlook, iCloud, and Yahoo! — are getting better at organizing emails, none are on the level of Unibox.
+While the big email — Gmail, Outlook, iCloud, and Yahoo! — are getting better at organizing emails, there are still gaps.
+Try Canary Mail.

 2. Eliminate distractions